The Best Body Movements to Reduce Inflammation

 Other ways to get your body moving

 Regardless of what exercise you do, your daily goal should be to get 20 - 30 minutes of moderate-intense workout.
-This can include brusque walking, biking (outdoors or on a stationary bike), swimming, and weight training.
+This can include brisk walking, biking (outdoors or on a stationary bike), swimming, and weight training.

 It also helps to look for other practical ways to keep your body moving throughout the day: walking instead of driving, taking the stairs instead of the elevator, and find other little ways to increase your motion.
 Get a pedometer so you can track how many steps you're taking, and each day take more than the previous day.